johnhyde/island/README.md

 Now that we have annotations maybe I will resurrect some deleted footnotes as annotations if they feel appropriate for that.

+I'm thinking that instead of just [@ blah] with ~ signatures we should all have our own special sigils.
+So I could leave annotations like, um, [~M blah].
+And then I guess that would render like as though [@ blah ~M] I guess.

 Since the johndown parser is apparently custom, we should list its features to specify it completely.
 If this gets long, it can be specified in johndown.md or whatever.
 Or just in the next section.

 "ins̈om̈uch" displays as though the diaereses are standalone characters even though they are U+0308 COMBINING DIAERESIS and thus should properly float above the previous letters.
 Probably a font problem?
 Presumably because font designers don't understand that the diaeresis is productive with non-vowels as well, possibly.